syncfusion-content/uwp-docs/uwp/Charts/Technical-Indicators.md

 ## RSI

-The [`Relative Strength Index(RSI)`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.RSITechnicalIndicator.html) indicators are having additional two lines other than signal line, which indicate the overbought and oversold region.
+The [`Relative Strength Index(RSI)`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.RSITechnicalIndicator.html) indicator has two additional lines other than the signal line, which indicate the overbought and oversold regions.

-The [`UpperLineColor`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.RSITechnicalIndicator.html#Syncfusion_UI_Xaml_Charts_RSITechnicalIndicator_UpperLineColor) property is used to define the color for the line indicating overbought region and the [`LowerLineColor`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.RSITechnicalIndicator.html#Syncfusion_UI_Xaml_Charts_RSITechnicalIndicator_LowerLineColor) property is used to define the color for the line indicating oversold region.
+The [`UpperLineColor`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.RSITechnicalIndicator.html#Syncfusion_UI_Xaml_Charts_RSITechnicalIndicator_UpperLineColor) property is used to define the color for the line indicating the overbought region and the [`LowerLineColor`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.RSITechnicalIndicator.html#Syncfusion_UI_Xaml_Charts_RSITechnicalIndicator_LowerLineColor) property is used to define the color for the line indicating the oversold region.

 To define the [`RSITechnicalIndicator`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.RSITechnicalIndicator.html), you can use the following code example: